Option 5: Block Explorers and Archival Services

 Watch for schema changes.
 Solana programs upgrade frequently, and warehouse providers update their decoded tables accordingly.
 Pin your queries to specific table versions or test regularly to catch breaking changes.

 The Solana ecosystem continues to improve its data infrastructure.
-Projects like Yellowstone gRPC and the Geyser plugin framework are making it easier for indexers to capture real-time data feeds, which in turn improves the completeness and latency of warehouse platforms.
+The Geyser plugin framework is making it easier for indexers to capture real-time data feeds, which in turn improves the completeness and latency of warehouse platforms.
 As Solana adoption grows and more institutional participants require audit-grade historical records, expect archival solutions to become more competitive and accessible.

 For now, the combination of warehouse platforms for deep history and API providers for recent data covers the vast majority of use cases.
 Start with the free tiers, validate your approach, and scale to paid plans only when your query volume or freshness requirements demand it.